-2018 (Philadelphia): Picault has made 19 regular-season appearances (15 starts), with 15 appearances coming at left midfield and four at right midfield, totaling five goals and three assists ... made his season debut vs. San Jose (April 7), registering an assist on Alejandro Bedoya's game-tying goal ... assisted on Marcus Epps' opening goal as part of a 4-1 win over Real Salt Lake (May 19) ... missed the match vs. Chicago (May 30) through illness ... returned to the starting lineup at Atlanta (June 2), where he scored his first goal of the season ... scored his second goal of the campaign with a penalty vs. Vancouver (June 23) ... scored for the second consecutive match with a rebound tally at LAFC (June 30) ... assisted on Cory Burke's first goal as part of a 4-3 win at Chicago (July 11) ... converted his second penalty of the season in a 3-1 win at Houston (July 25) ... scored the game-winning goal at New England (August 11) from the spot ... in the 2018 Lamar Hunt U.S. Open Cup, Picault has made three appearances (three starts) at left midfield, recording one assist ... started the Round of 16 win over the Red Bulls (June 16) ... notched an assist on CJ Sapong's goal in the Semifinals win over Chicago (August 8).
+2018 (Philadelphia): Picault has made 27 regular-season appearances (22 starts), with 22 appearances coming at left midfield and five at right midfield, totaling a team-leading 10 goals and five assists ... made his season debut vs. San Jose (April 7), registering an assist on Alejandro Bedoya's game-tying goal ... assisted on Marcus Epps' opening goal as part of a 4-1 win over Real Salt Lake (May 19) ... missed the match vs. Chicago (May 30) through illness ... returned to the starting lineup at Atlanta (June 2), where he scored his first goal of the season ... scored his second goal of the campaign with a penalty vs. Vancouver (June 23) ... scored for the second consecutive match with a rebound tally at LAFC (June 30) ... assisted on Cory Burke's first goal as part of a 4-3 win at Chicago (July 11) ... converted his second penalty of the season in a 3-1 win at Houston (July 25) ... scored the game-winning goal at New England (August 11) from the spot ... missed the match vs. NYCFC (August 18) through yellow-card accumulation ... scored his sixth goal of the year in the win at D.C.
+United (August 29), and added his seventh at Orlando (September 1) ... scored for the fourth consecutive road match, setting a new Union record, with the game-winning goal at Seattle (September 19) ... notched an assist during a substitute appearance in the win vs. Sporting KC (September 23) ... was called up to the United States National Team ahead of friendlies against Colombia (October 11) and Peru (October 16); he appeared as a substitute in the first match for his second career cap ... scored two goals, reaching 10 on the season, and added one assist as part of the postseason-clinching win over Minnesota (October 6) ... in the 2018 Lamar Hunt U.S. Open Cup, Picault made four appearances (four starts) at left midfield, recording one assist ... started the Round of 16 win over the Red Bulls (June 16) ... notched an assist on CJ Sapong's goal in the Semifinals win over Chicago (August 8).

 2017 (Philadelphia): Picault made 28 appearances (23 starts) in his first season for Philadelphia, scoring seven goals and adding three assists, with 26 appearances coming at left midfield and two at right midfield.
 He recorded his first MLS and Union start by receiving the nod at left midfield during the match at LA Galaxy (April 29).
 At D.C.
 United (May 13), he scored his first goal of the season and first in MLS as part of a 4-0 win.
 He registered his first MLS and Union assist with a helper vs. New England (July 2).
 Picault made two appearances (one start) in the 2017 Lamar Hunt U.S. Open Cup.